 Salmon and greens make a delightful pair, and a nice contrast of colours too.
 Broccoli are my to-go veggies, but green beans, peas, mange tout are also a good choice.
 You can also stir fry a nice veggie mix, supermarkets usually offer ready-packed choices of veggies for stir fries.

 Rice is usually my first choice, but noodles also works brilliantly here.
 Couscous, bulgur wheat, pasta or barley are amazing options for a healthy meal.

 If you’ve liked my BAKED TERIYAKI SALMON or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-Baked teriyaki salmon with garlicky broccoli on a bed of rice, a delicious Japanese recipe for two that is healthy and nutritious.
-The homemade teriaky sauce is way better than any store-bought sauce, and it gives the salmon a delightful Asian touch.
+Baked Teriyaki Salmon with garlicky broccoli on a bed of rice, a delicious Japanese recipe that is healthy and nutritious.
+The homemade teriyaki sauce is way better than any store-bought sauce, and it gives the salmon a delightful Asian touch.
 Ready in about 20 minutes from scratch, this is a delicious dish perfect for a midweek meal.
 Or even a romantic meal for two.

 - 2 salmon fillets

 - 1 tbsp light soy sauce